RedwoodJS 4

 00:26:12 - Nick Taylor

 All right.
 Okay, cool.
 And this is nice too.
-This is, you know, I mean, a lot of projects.
-You know, TypeScript's definitely gotten a lot popular, so it's nice that you can bootstrap it with here.
+A lot of projects, you know, TypeScript's definitely gotten a lot more popular, so it's nice that you can bootstrap it here.
 I think most projects do that now.
-I think.
-Next js Correct me if I'm wrong, Anthony, but I think they default to typescript by now.
-Instead of giving you the.
-You can choose JavaScript still, but I think they default to.
-To.
+I think Next.js, correct me if I'm wrong, Anthony, but I think they default to TypeScript by now.
+You can still choose JavaScript, but I think they default to TypeScript.

 00:26:39 - Anthony Campolo

-Yeah, I think the first 13 moved over to it.
+Yeah, I think with 13 they moved over to it.

 00:26:43 - Nick Taylor